 I suspect that as these aging fans slow down (like us older original Wheel survivors) they will ‘discover’ some of the slower richer soul in many an overlooked soul ballad.
 Slow soulful numbers were always popular in the 1960’s, many of which are listed in this database.

-The Twisted Wheel – Blackpool Yes, there was a Twisted Wheel club in Blackpool.
+The Blackpool Twisted Wheel?
+Yes, there was a Twisted Wheel club in Blackpool.
 I remember a group of mods on scooters parked outside who decided that the fashion of the day was to wear school caps.
 The sight of these guys in parkas and various coloured and striped caps was bizarre will stay with me for ever.

-I always thought that Soul Clubs had to be cellar dives (best with condensation dripping down from the roof and walls as for instance the Wheel in Manchester) and this one was upstairs over a block of shops, on Coronation Street with an ordinary cafe on the ground floor.
+I always thought that Soul Clubs had to be cellar dives (best with condensation dripping down from the roof and walls as for instance the Wheel in Manchester).
+This one was upstairs over a block of shops, on Coronation Street with an ordinary cafe on the ground floor.
 I remember being stood on the pavement outside the club when someone from somewhere across the street threw a bottle of beer at me which just narrowly missed my head.

 According to the Jethro Tull Tour Schedule (1965-1969) the group appeared at the Blackpool Twisted Wheel club on 12th June, 1966.

-Second only to the Twisted Wheel, the Blue Note carried the torch for Soul music in the city from 1967 to 1970 (it did continue to 1971 but at that time it became more varied and more Jamaican music influenced).
+Second only to the Twisted Wheel, the Blue Note Club Manchester carried the torch for Soul music in the city from 1967 to 1970 (it did continue to 1971 but at that time it became more varied and more Jamaican music influenced).
 It was a typical cellar soul club, not very big but with a very loyal clientele and a cool selection of music.
+For some strange reason the demolished building has never been built on and is now just a bit of scrap land next to the Waldorf pub.

 The Blue Note has never achieved the kind of notoriety of the Twisted Wheel but in many ways it was its equal in starting and developing what today is known as Northern Soul, certainly in its choice of music.